On graphs with finite-time consensus and their use in gradient tracking: Algorithm description

-Algorithm~\ref{alg:gt} (GT-FT) presents our modified version of the TV-GT algorithm with sequences of topologies that satisfy Definition~\ref{def:fin-time-cons}.
-In step~\eqref{alg:gt-x}, the $x^{(k+1)}$ update involves a gradient descent step with the tracking variable~$g^{(k)}$ as the update direction, and also a communication step with its neighbors to obtain a weighted average.
-In step~\eqref{alg:gt-g}, the tracking variable update involves a weighted averaging step, subtracting the old local gradient, and adding the newly calculated local gradient.
+We present the modified version of TV-GT in \cref{alg:gt}, where a graph sequence satisfying \cref{def:fin-time-cons} is used for communication.
 The update rules in GT-FT are known in GT literature.
-However, we are the first, to our knowledge, to propose and analyze this new scheme in which TV-GT is restricted to topology sequences that satisfy Definition~\ref{def:fin-time-cons}.
-TV-GT, as presented in other works (\textit{e.g.},~\citet{nedic2017achieving, scutari2019distributed}), aims to be as general as possible when considering network topologies.
-In contrast, motivated by the useful finite-time consensus property (Definition~\ref{def:fin-time-cons}) and the existence of such sparse graphs (see Section~\ref{sec:exp-gra}--\ref{sec:hyper-cuboid}), we aim to specialize the analysis of GT to topology sequences that satisfy Definition~\ref{def:fin-time-cons}, and to leverage the largely unexploited finite-time consensus property in decentralized optimization algorithms.
-To differentiate between the two approaches, we give our scheme the name GT-FT.
+However, we are the first, to our knowledge, to propose and analyze this new scheme in which TV-GT is restricted to topology sequences that satisfy \cref{def:fin-time-cons}.
+TV-GT, as presented in other works (\eg,~\cite{nedic2017achieving, scutari2019distributed}), aims to be as general as possible when considering network topologies.
+In contrast, we aim to specialize the analysis of GT to leverage the largely unexploited finite-time consensus property.
+To differentiate between the two approaches, we call our scheme GT-FT.

-The analysis of GT-FT is presented in Section~\ref{sec:analysis}, and extensively uses the compact, networked form of Algorithm~\ref{alg:gt} (with the help of the augmented quantities):
+Our analysis of GT-FT is presented in \Cref{sec:analysis}, and extensively uses the compact, networked form of \cref{alg:gt} (with the help of the augmented quantities):

-\section{Algorithm Analysis}
+\section{Algorithm analysis}

-This section presents the theoretical analysis of Algorithm~\ref{alg:gt}.
-The assumptions needed for the analysis are listed in Section~\ref{sec:analysis-ass}.
+This section presents the convergence analysis of \cref{alg:gt}.
+The assumptions needed for the analysis are listed in \Cref{sec:analysis-ass}.
 In particular, we do not assume convexity, and we only have access to stochastic gradient estimates of each local function $f_i$.
-In addition, we present in Section~\ref{sec:analysis-ass} a reformulation of the updates~\eqref{eq:alg-x}--\eqref{eq:alg-g}, which will be used extensively in the analysis.
-The convergence results are presented in Section~\ref{sec:analysis-result}, with detailed proofs postponed to Appendix~\ref{sec:app-analysis}.
+The convergence results are presented in \Cref{sec:analysis-result}, with detailed proofs postponed to \Cref{sec:app-analysis}.